scverse/scanpy/README.rst

 You can now ``import scanpy.api as sc`` anywhere on your system and work with the command ``scanpy`` on the command-line.

-Then go through the use cases compiled in scanpy_usage_, in particular, the recent additions
+Then go through the use cases compiled in scanpy_usage_, in particular, the following

 .. _scanpy_usage: https://github.com/theislab/scanpy_usage